Your browser is out of date.

 How to Visit

 Arkit is the village closest to Sary Chelek Nature Reserve and it is well prepared to receive tourists.
 There are different types of accommodations that will suit different tourist needs.
 There you can find campsites, homestays, restaurants, and shops.
-For accessing the park, it is recommended to take a car or a preferred transportation method as there are a few kilometers preceding the hiking area.
+For accessing the park, it is recommended to take a car or a preferred transportation method as there are a few kilometres preceding the hiking area.
 Taking the car there is an extra fee that will be charged at entrance.
-At the nearby villages, tour operators offer different tour options, but it is up to the visitor if they would like to go alone or pay for a tour.
-For the ones wishing to camp inside the natural reserve it is possible upon the payment of a fee.

 Stay in traditional lodging.
 Photo by Cherry Kan